‘Tis the Season: Tax Preparation Checklist for Small Businesses

 Education Expenses

-Ordinary and necessary expenses paid for the cost of the education and training of the owner(s) and employees are deductible.
+Ordinary and necessary expenses paid for the education and training of the owner(s) and employees are deductible.

 Business Mileage

 You can take the standard mileage deduction for business trips using your personal vehicle.
-Just be sure to keep a log of the date, beginning and ending odometer, and business purpose for the trip.
+Just be sure to keep a log of the trip’s date, beginning and ending odometer, and business purpose.

 Business Use of Cell Phone

-You will need to calculate how much you use the cell phone for business purposes, i.e. business calls, checking business email, texts with clients/customers, posting to the business’s social media accounts.
+You will need to calculate how much you use your cell phone for business purposes, such as making business calls, checking business email, texting clients/customers, and posting to the business’s social media accounts.

 Parking Fees and Tolls